-The control variables include measures of institution size (the log of assets), risk profile (the ratio of risk-weighted assets to total assets and the ratio of common equity to total assets), revenue composition (noninterest income as a share of operating income), and revenue concentration (Herfindahl-Hirschman Indexes based on sources of revenue9).
+The control variables include measures of institution size (the log of assets), risk profile (the ratio of risk-weighted assets to total assets and the ratio of common equity to total assets), revenue composition (non-interest income as a share of operating income), and revenue concentration (Herfindahl-Hirschman Indices based on sources of revenue9).
 The regressions also include the ratio of trading assets to total assets as a measure of the extent of the institution's trading activities.
 All BHC data are from the Y-9C reports.
 The regressions also include BHC fixed effects and year dummies.
 Table 1 reports the basic statistics of the regression data set.

 The key variables in the estimates are the measures of risk-adjusted performance and the market risk disclosure index.
 The risk-adjusted performance measures are based on two distinct sets of information.
 The first is derived from accounting data on BHCs' trading activities.
-Specifically, BHC regulatory reports contain information on quarterly trading revenues: the gains and losses on the firms' trading activities, including commission, fee, and spread income.
-We collect trading performance data from the first quarter of 1995 to the fourth quarter of 2013.
-Using these data, we calculate quarterly trading return as trading revenue in a quarter as a percentage of beginning-of-quarter trading assets.
-Trading volatility is then calculated as the standard deviation of quarterly trading return within a year, and trading return is calculated as the annual average of quarterly trading return.
-Finally, we compute risk-adjusted trading return as trading return divided by trading volatility (essentially, the trading revenue "Sharpe ratio").
+Specifically, BHC regulatory reports contain information on quarterly trading revenues, the gains and losses on the firms' trading activities, including commission, fee, and spread income.
+We collect trading performance data from Q1 1995 to Q4 2013.
+Using these data, we calculate quarterly trading return as trading revenue in a quarter as a percent of beginning-of-quarter trading assets.
+Trading Volatility is then calculated as the standard deviation of quarterly trading return.
+Finally, Risk-adjusted Trading Return equals Trading Return divided by Trading Volatility (essentially, the trading revenue "Sharpe ratio").
 Since this measure reflects risk and return on the BHCs' trading activities, it is tied directly to the disclosure information covered in the market risk disclosure index.